 |

-Former Chancellor of Germany, Helmut Kohl, resigns as Chairman of the Christian Democrats when it is revealed that the party has received over £4 million in illicit payments.
+The former Chancellor of Germany, Helmut Kohl, resigns as Chairman of the Christian Democrats on 19th January, after it is revealed that the party has received over £4 million in illicit payments.

 On 31st January at Preston Crown Court family GP Dr. Harold Shipman is convicted of murdering 15 of his patients.